eclipse-tractusx/bpdm/README.md

 objects which describe the model of the application's API.

 Repositories describe the interface with the persistence layer and should be used by the services to gather and save records from the database.
-Where possible repositories should be defined as interfaces and auto-implemented by JPA.
+Where possible repositories should be defined as interfaces and auto-implemented by Spring Data JPA.
 In cases when that is not feasible custom repositories can be defined.

 Configuration classes configure the services and components in the application.
 Such configuration classes enable or disable component logic on startup.
 They are supplemented by the configuration properties.
 These property classes contain values obtained from the application.properties files and are available via dependency injection.
-When possible configuration classes, services and components should use configuration properties instead of accesses property values from the application.properties directly.
+When possible, configuration classes services and components should use configuration properties instead of accessing property values from the application.properties directly.
 However, in some cases such as conditional activation on configurations by annotation such an approach is not possible and direct access is permissible.